It's never too late to become a Bollywood actor - ExBulletin

 In the end, it paid off.
 Klein, now 55, has appeared in dozens of Indian films, TV shows and commercials, playing roles as diverse as scientist, doctor, chef, spy and, due to his ability to nail an accent British, quite often, a British villain. officer.

 The change has not been smooth.
 Still, he said he would do it again.
-I’m in India, you know, the land of reincarnation, Klein said, but as far as I’m concerned, I have this one life that I’m facing.
+I’m in India, you know, the land of reincarnation, Klein said, but as far as I’m concerned I have this one life that I’m facing.
 I want to make the most of it.
+(The following interview has been edited and condensed.)

 Q: What was your life like before you made this change?